 For a number of weapon types (noted in the register as the 'weapon designation') it is possible to find the actual average unit acquisition price in open sources.
 It is assumed that such real prices roughly reflect the military resource value of a system.
-For example, a combat aircraft bought for \$10 million may be assumed to be twice the resource as one bought for \$5 million, and a submarine bought for \$100 million may be assumed 10 times the resource as the \$10 million combat aircraft.
+For example, a combat aircraft bought for \$10 million may be assumed to be a resource twice as great as one bought for \$5 million, and a submarine bought for \$100 million may be assumed to be 10 times the resource a \$10 million combat aircraft would represent.
 Those weapons with a real price are used as the core weapons of the valuation.